SwingGuy1024/Blog/Bad Uses of Optional.md

 ### Quick Takes:
-1. This one is silly, but harmless.
+**1. This one is silly, but harmless.**

 The last line starts out with a redundant test.

        @Override
        public <T> Optional<T> get(String tenant, TenantProperty<T> key) {